Sebastianhju/Runeterra-5e/2.0/Rares.md

 - 4000 Gold
 - Javelin

-**Charges**: This item has 4 charges and regains all charges when you finish a long rest.
+**Charges**: This item has 3 charges and regains all charges when you finish a long rest.

-**Javelin Toss**: Once a turn when you take the attack action, you can spend two charges to replace one of the attacks with a Javelin Toss.
+**Javelin Toss**: Once a turn when you take the attack action, you can spend three charges to replace one of the attacks with a Javelin Toss.
 You toss the Javelin in a 120 feet line, hitting the first creature that fails a dexterity saving throw, dc 9 + two times proficiency bonus.
-The creature takes 1d6 damage for every 15th feet the Javelin traveled.
+The creature takes 2d6 damage for every 15th feet the Javelin traveled, up to 12d6.
 When the Javelin is used in this way it teleports back to your hand.

 _You have +1 to hit and damage rolls using this magical Weapon_